Miloš Ostojić (footballer, born 1991)

-Miloš Ostojić (Милош Остојић; born 3 August 1991) is a Serbian professional footballer who plays as a centre-back for Spartak Subotica.
+Miloš Ostojić (Милош Остојић; born 3 August 1991) is a Serbian professional footballer who plays as a centre-back for Sloven.

 Club career

 Teleoptik

 Like many other promising youngsters at the club, Ostojić spent time at FK Teleoptik, making his debut in Serbia's second-tier league on 22 August 2009 against FK Novi Pazar.
 He went on to play 38 games for the club, scoring 4 goals in the process.

 Partizan

 On 24 January 2012, along with Miloš Jojić, Ostojić signed his first professional contract with Partizan, on a four-year deal.
 He made his debut for Partizan against FK Javor Ivanjica on 14 April 2012.
 He suffered from a tumour in 2015 and underwent injury in December that year, amongst other injuries.

 He was released from Partizan at the end of the 2015–16 season due to persistent injuries.

 BATE Borisov

 On 28 February 2017, Ostojić signed a contract with Belarusian Premier League club FC BATE Borisov.
 After only 1 played game and five months spent at the club, he decided to leave BATE in July 2017.